Chinese Sign Language Interpreting Services

 3. Industry Standard of Chinese Sign Language Interpretation

-The development of Chinese sign language industry is relatively slow.
-There are few schools, or educational institutions opened special classes for sign language.
+The development of the Chinese sign language industry is relatively slow.
+There are few schools or educational institutions that have opened special classes for sign language.
 However, with the increasing need for Chinese sign language interpreters, a series of standards and qualifications have been made to certify professional language practitioners.
-According to different examination systems, one can obtain tier 3 or 5 for Chinese sign language interpreter, based on his or her educational background and working experience.
-The designated textbook for education is Chinese Sign Language which is published by the China Association of the Dead and Hard of Hearing.
+According to different examination systems, one can obtain tier 3 or 5 for a Chinese sign language interpreter based on his or her educational background and working experience.
+The designated textbook for education is Chinese Sign Language, which is published by the China Association of the Dead and Hard of Hearing.

 The salary of a Chinese sign interpreter varies from person to person.
-Typically, the interpretation service is charged based on working hour rather than a working day.
-For a Chinese sign language interpreter of intermediate level, the hourly rate ranges from $40 - $150.
-The prices are for reference only, as it depends on industries, working conditions, and individual requirements.
-Jinyu is professional to help you with Chinese sign language interpretation services.
+Typically, the interpretation service is charged based on working hours rather than a working day.
+For a Chinese sign language interpreter of intermediate level, the hourly rate ranges from $40 – $150.
+The prices are for reference only, as they depend on industries, working conditions, and individual requirements.
+Jinyu is a professional to help you with Chinese sign language interpretation services.
 Please feel free to contact us now for reliable language solutions.

 sign_language_interpretation_services_03